 PHY 130.
-General Physics I. 3.
+General Physics I. 4.

 A general physics course which is non-calculus based.
 Includes a study of motion, forces, heat, and elementary concepts of thermodynamics.
 Although this is non-calculus based course, the student should have command of algebra and a basic knowledge of trigonometry.
+This course includes a laboratory component.
+The lab includes a survey of general physics experiments to re-enforce the concepts of classical mechanics and elementary thermodynamics.
+The student is expected to have command of algebra, basic knowledge of trigonometry, and familiarity with spreadsheet software.
 Fall.

 Prerequisite: MTH 150 (or equivalent).
-Corequisite: PHY 131.